 Choose NIST AI RMF (72 requirements), CRI FS AI RMF (230 control objectives), or run both simultaneously.
 Frameworks are built in — no configuration needed.

 The engine uses sentence-level embeddings and reciprocal matching logic to compare each internal control against every framework requirement — capturing substantive coverage regardless of terminology.
+The process is fully deterministic: the same control library run against the same framework produces identical results every time, with no randomness or model variability.

 Output is a 10-tab workbook: Dashboard, Confirmed Matches, Partial Matches, Gaps, NIST match status, gap register, summary views, and run metadata.
 Designed for audit trail purposes from the first run.